heptarch/heptarch.github.io/drafts/tarkovsky.md

 espressi, bounded up the staircase.
 I found the door marked "журнал - Il Diario - 3", and paused in awe at the threshold;
-after two aimless weeks in Via di San Niccolò, the curtains of the ark had parted to offer a glimpse of the sacred text.
+after two aimless weeks in Via di San Niccolò, it felt like the curtains of the ark had parted to offer a glimpse of the sacred text.
 But religious feeling is not proper to archival science, and as Jacob von Rammingen reminds us, without a proper registry "not